Who We Are

 With each carrot chopped, each plate served, each dish cleaned, our Taste Buds are working to help end hunger in our community.
-Check out our volunteer opportunities here.
+Check out our volunteer opportunities here:

-Jeff Williams, Founder & Executive Director
+Chef Jeff Williams, Founder and Executive Director

 Jeff Williams is founder and President of Taste Project.
 He has always had a passion for cooking, food, and feeding people.
 Being half Italian, Jeff’s heritage feeds his passion and discovery in the area of Italian Cuisine.

-Brian Wronko, Vice President
+Brian Wronko, Board President

-Julie Williams, Secretary
+Julie Williams, Board Treasurer

 Julie’s creative background has helped launch Taste Project and Taste Community Restaurant; and has helped in the planning for future projects.